petri-labs/mokita/app/upgrades/README.md

 SDK `x/upgrade` module.
 A `Fork` defines a hard fork that changes some logic at a block height.
-If the goal is to have a new binary be compatible with the old binary prior to the upgrade height, as is the case for all osmosis `Fork`s, then all logic changes must be height-gated or in the `BeginForkLogic` code.
+If the goal is to have a new binary be compatible with the old binary prior to the upgrade height, as is the case for all mokita `Fork`s, then all logic changes must be height-gated or in the `BeginForkLogic` code.

 ```go